Abigail Hyatt was almost seven and her daddy let her choose where to have her birthday party. It had been a sad winter and a party was a good idea.

 ‘Grandma!
 Grandpa!’
 Abigail called and ran to meet them.

 ‘Abigail!
 You look so grown up and your party dress is so pretty,’ Grandma said, smiling.

 ‘It’s Mummy’s favourite colour.
 Do you think she’d like it?’

 ‘I think it’s perfect,” Grandpa said.’

-She looked up at Daddy to ask him to greet them for her, but he was wiping something out of his eye.
+She looked up at her father to ask him to greet them for her, but he was wiping something out of his eye.
 Grandma hugged Abigail.
 Abigail knew Grandma was crying too so she hugged her as well.
 ‘Oh Grandma, I miss Mummy soooo much, but she would want us to enjoy the party.’

-Grandpa hugged them both ‘Yes, she would.
+Grandpa hugged them both.
+‘Yes, she would.
 Now go and meet your friends and enjoy the afternoon.’

 Abigail greeted her friends and opened her presents.
 A clown skipped into the playground, making the children laugh.
 He twisted balloons to form the shape of little animals, stood on his hands and spun hoops on his feet.
 Abigail thought it was the best party ever.

 Abigail was too excited to go to bed that night.
 After her bath, she dressed in her new summer night gown, and sat on Grandpa’s knee while he read her favourite story.
 She knew it almost by heart because her mummy had always read it before she went to sleep—sometimes twice.